Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Introduction

 \section{Introduction}

-Spatial point processes are random processes describing the behaviour of point configurations in space.
-Several real life phenomena have motivated the development of point process theory such as the position of stars in a galaxy \citep{babu1996spatial}, the geographical position of trees \citep{wolpert1998poisson} and the space-time locations of earthquakes \citep{ogata1998space}.

-The simplest model for point configurations is the Poisson point process (PPP) which is usually defined from properties of its count function \citep{kingman1992poisson,moller2003statistical}.
-PPPs come in finite and non-finite variety, but only the finite case admits a constructive definition and a density.
-Cox models \citep{cox1955some} are hierarchical Poisson models with a stochastic intensity function; even in the finite case, their density is usually not available in closed form.
-On the other hand, the class of finite Markov point processes is described by properties of their density function \citep{moller2003statistical,van2019theory}, which is traditionally taken with respect to the distribution of a PPP with unit intensity.
+Spatial point processes describe the random behavior of point configurations in space.
+Several real-life phenomena have motivated the development of point process theory such as the position of stars in a galaxy \citep{babu1996spatial}, the geographical position of trees \citep{wolpert1998poisson} and the space-time locations of earthquakes \citep{ogata1998space}.
+The simplest model for point configurations is the Poisson point process (PPP) which is typically characterized through properties of its count function \citep{kingman1992poisson,moller2003statistical}.
+PPPs come in finite and non-finite varieties, but only the finite case admits a constructive definition and a density.
+Cox models \citep{cox1955some} are hierarchical Poisson models with a stochastic intensity function.
+Even in the finite case, their density is usually not available in closed form.
+On the other hand, finite Markov point processes are described by properties of their density function \citep{moller2003statistical,van2019theory}, which are traditionally taken with respect to the distribution of a PPP with unit intensity.

-Other models are defined through a generative thinning procedure where only a subset of a base point process is observed.
-Well known examples include the three types of Matern processes \citep{matern1960spatial} where a deterministic thinning rule is applied to a base PPP.
-Matern thinning prevents two points from lying within a certain predetermined distance of one another.
-Another important example is the thinning procedure of \citet{lewis1979simulation} to generate non-homogeneous PPPs; this one is probabilistic in nature and operates independently across locations of the base process.
-It is usually the case that the marginal density of observed locations is not available in tractable form since one needs to integrate out the base point process along with the thinning procedure over every compatible configuration.
+Other point process models are defined through a generative thinning procedure where only a subset of a base point process is observed.
+Examples include the three types of Mat\'ern processes \citep{matern1960spatial} where a deterministic thinning rule is applied to a base PPP.
+Mat\'ern thinning prevents two points from lying within a predetermined distance of one another.
+Another important example is the thinning procedure of \citet{lewis1979simulation} to generate non-homogeneous PPPs.
+This one is probabilistic and operates independently across locations of the base process.
+It is usually the case that the marginal density of observed locations is not available in tractable form since one would need to integrate out the base point process along with the thinning procedure over every compatible configuration.